fastrodev/fastro/post/collaboration.md

 date: 06/18/2024
 ---

-As the employer, you typically receive a fixed income based on a salary.
+As the employee, you typically receive a fixed income based on a salary.
 That's perfectly acceptable.

 However, I now propose a collaboration between programmers, business analysts,